-NHBC will respond to your request as soon as possible and in all cases, within 40 calendar days of receipt of your cheque.
+NHBC will respond to your request as soon as possible and in all cases, within 30 calendar days of receipt of your formal data subject access request.

-Please send the completed form, proof of identification (if applicable) and £10 cheque to:
+Please send the completed form and proof of identification (if applicable) to:

 How do I complain if I am not happy?

-If you are not satisfied with the handling of your subject access request, please contact the Compliance Manager in the first instance who will aim to resolve your concerns.
+If you are not satisfied with the handling of your subject access request, please contact the Data Protection Officer in the first instance who will aim to resolve your concerns.

-If your complaint is not resolved to your satisfaction, you have the right to ask the Information Commissioner for an assessment of whether your data has been processed in accordance with the Data Protection Act.
+If your complaint is not resolved to your satisfaction, you have the right to ask the Information Commissioner for an assessment of whether your data has been processed in accordance with GDPR.
 You can contact the Commissioner at: